quinnmax/situate/readme.md

 # Situate

 Situate is a system for active grounding of situations in images.
+[edit: link to icsc paper]

 # Running Situate

-### Experiment parameters file
+### Experiment parameters

 The *experiment parameters* file specifies:
 - the situation definition